FREE Shipping on orders over $899

 Hydrating Foods and Sports

 For those who exercise regularly, hydration is even more important.
-During exercise, we lose fluids through sweat and breathing, and it is essential to replace them.
+During exercise, we lose fluids through sweat and breathing, and it's essential to replenish them.
 In addition to drinking water, athletes can benefit from hydrating foods before and after exercise.
 Here are some options to consider:

 1. Bananas: Bananas are a source of potassium and carbohydrates, which can help maintain electrolyte balance and provide energy during exercise.